HarmonizedMRI/SMS-EPI/README.md

 ## Getting started

 1. Contact the HarmonizedMRI study team for access to the interpreter for your scanner.
+2. Download the file 'smsepi.seq',
+or create your own using the 'writeEPI.m' MATLAB function that we provide.
-2. Download the file 'smsepi.seq' and run it on your scanner.
+The run it on your scanner.
 3. Reconstruct the data using slice GRAPPA code that we provide.